Conference Program 2025

 Cindy Ermus, University of Nebraska

-Zachary Stoltzfus, Florida State University
+Zachary Stoltzfus, FSU

 Rob Taber, Fayetteville State University